Code-Done-Right/Sciencium-old/README.md

 # 💥 What's new

-v1.0.0
+v1.2.1
-- Added the initial login screen
+- Added the about page
+- Fixed bugs, improved layout
+- Added background for home page, removed temporary text
+- Tweaked the login, about pages